-As shown in Figure 2, in both regions the real estate prices, demand of real estate, (indebted) households' borrowing, and indebted households' consumption of non-durable goods increase.
+As shown in Figure 2, in both regions real estate prices, demand of real estate, (indebted) households' borrowing, and indebted households' consumption of nondurable goods increase.
 More crucially, while the price of housing increases in both regions, households' debt increases substantially only in the Home region.
-The reason is that the Home LTV ratio is larger than its REA counterpart, and, thus, amplifies to a larger extent the expansionary effect of the (union-wide) APP on the (region-specific) households' debt.
+The reason is that the Home LTV ratio is larger than its REA counterpart and therefore amplifies the expansionary effect of the (union-wide) APP on the (regionspecific) households' debt.